Kapelianovych/baum/README.md

     ```

 > Note - for testing `Promises` you must `await` Promise that returns by of `toBeResolved()` and `toBeRejected()` or return it, in order to tests finish properly.
 This methods do the same in `not` property also.

-## Warning

-I am still experimenting on library, so function definitions may be changed yet.

 With ❤️ to Baum